 This is a great Drupal security module that lets you add another layer of security to your login forms, this preventing bots and other security breaches.
 It enforces certain restrictions on user passwords – like constraints on the length, character type, case (uppercase/lowercase), punctuation, etc. It also forces users to change their passwords regularly (password expiration feature).

 By default, Drupal lets you know if the username entered does not exist or exists (if other credentials are wrong).
 This can be great if a hacker is trying to enter random usernames only to find out one that’s actually valid.
-This Drupal security module can prevent such an attack by changing the standard error message.
+This module enables security in Drupal and prevents such attacks by changing the standard error message.

 As the name suggests, this module lets you give more detailed access control to your content.
 Each content type can be specified with a custom view, edit or delete permissions.
 You can manage permissions for content types by role and author.

 Loopholes in your code can also make way for an attacker.
 The Coder module (a command line tool with IDE support) goes through your Drupal code and lets you know where you haven’t followed best coding practices.